dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Type inheritance

-When a type is omitted in an augmenting declaration, it inherits the final type of the augmented declaration (which could itself be inferred, inherited, etc).

-This applies to return types, parameter types, variable types, and type parameter bounds (but not type parameter names or regular parameter names, those need to be re-declared).

-It is a compile time error for a manually written type is not the same as a type that would be inherited if that manually writted type had been omitted.
+An augmenting declaration may have no type annotations for a return type, variable type, parameter type, or type parameter bound type.
+In the last case, that includes omitting the extends keyword.
+For a variable or parameter, a `var` keyword may replace the type.

+When applying an augmenting declaration that contains a type annotation at one of these positions, to a defintion to be augmented, it's a compile-time error if the type denoted by the augmenting declaration is not the same type as the type that the augmented definition has at the corresponding position. __An augmenting declaration can omit type annotations, but if it doesn't, it must repeat the type from the augmented definition__.

 ### Augmented Expression